 A person can apply for the annulment of a conviction or sentence imposed by the Local Court in their absence.
 The application is to be filed at the Local Court Registry where the original proceedings were held.

-A person can only apply when they were not at court when the conviction was entered and/or the sentence imposed.
-They can also apply to the Minister and if the Minister is satisfied that there is doubt concerning their guilt or liability the conviction may be annulled.
+A person can apply only when they were not at court when the conviction was entered and/or the sentence imposed.
+They can also apply to the Minister and if the Minister is satisfied that there is doubt concerning the person’s guilt or liability the conviction may be annulled.

 What Are The Requirements For An Annulment Application?

 A person must apply within two years of the date of the conviction or sentence.
 Only one application for annulment can be made the same matter, unless permission is obtained from the Local Court.
 The application must be in writing and must be lodged with the Registry of the relevant Local Court.